unistra/unistra.github.com/dev/perl/pitfalls.md

 needed to anwser correctly so even if `$my_hash{level1}` was empty, it will be filled with a `{ level2 => undef }` hashref in the mean to reply false.

+## Real perl pitfalls

+### Prototypes changes the way Perl works

+Once ou get the "flatten by default", you'll be surprised

+### Prototypes changes the way Perl works

+## Frequent errors

+### print FH

+you probably made a mistake when you wrote

+    print STDERR, @msg;

+as there is no comma after the filehandle to print in. fix it:

+    print STDERR @msg;